TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpsourcesnapshotfailedreplicacloningissue.md

 # Error CBPSourceSnapshotFailedReplicaCloningIssue

 <!--issueDescription-->
-We have identified that your backup operation failed because the disk backup replica could not be cloned
+We have identified that your backup operation failed because the disk backup replica could not be cloned.
 <!--/issueDescription-->

-## **Recommended Steps**
+## **Recommended Document**

-To resolve the issue, refer this [article](https://aka.ms/CBPSourceSnapshotFailedReplicaCloningIssue).
+To resolve the issue, refer to this [article](https://aka.ms/CBPSourceSnapshotFailedReplicaCloningIssue).